Mexico arrests suspected murderer on FBI most wanted list

-Saenz, a U.S. citizen, was arrested in the city of Guadalajara in western Mexico on Thursday following an investigation carried out by the federal police in conjunction with the FBI, the government said in a statement.
+Saenz, a U.S. citizen, was arrested in the city of Guadalajara in western Mexico on Thursday following an investigation by the federal police in conjunction with the FBI, the government said in a statement.

 According to the FBI, Saenz is suspected of shooting and killing two rival gang members in Los Angeles in July 1998.
-For the FBI's most wanted list, see: www.fbi.gov/wanted/topten

 Less than two weeks later, Saenz allegedly kidnapped, raped, and murdered his estranged girlfriend.
-Saenz is also believed to have murdered another man in October 2008 in Los Angeles County.
+Saenz also is believed to have murdered another man in October 2008 in Los Angeles County.

 FBI records suggest Saenz is 36 or 37, and the bureau offered up to $100,000 for information leading to his arrest.

 Born in Los Angeles, Saenz was known to travel between the United States and Mexico, and was believed to be working for a Mexican drug cartel, the FBI said.
-He had a number of aliases including Zapp, Peanut Joe Smiley and Honeycutt, it added.
+He had a number of aliases including Zapp, Peanut Joe Smiley and Honeycutt, it said.

 - Nurse defies Ebola quarantine with bike ride; negotiations fail |